 So are there any reasons against music on the golf course or driving range?

 To actually hear whether a ball was hit clean is an important feedback for your game which you are missing in part or completely while listening to music.

 Studies show that people are always learning the most if the training is close to the real situation.
 So listening to music isn’t really a “realistic” way to practice golf.

 Music can have a positive influence on your game but it depends on your character and style of learning if you can actually benefit from it.
-There’s no black and white like with everything in golf and life.